global-strategies-llc/montana-history-center/src/pages/index.md

     museum.
   question: What Is The Montana Heritage Center?
 description: >-
-  The Department of Administration planned to build the new Montana Heritage Center at the alternative site of Roberts and 6th it is not suitable.
-It will fail in its mission to become a world-class museum since it is right in the middle of all the government buildings where there is not enough room to build a large museum.
-We won't be able to share our history and culture with Montana’s school children and the thousands of visitors who come to Montana.
-  The mall site was the original proposed site and is the prime location.
+  Build the Montana Heritage Center at the former Capital Hill Mall site.
+Sign our petition to ensure that the Department of Administration builds the new state museum at the mall site and not the Montana Historical Society parking lot.
 keywords:
   - montana history
   - heritage center
   - history museum
+  - cmall petition
 cta:
   text: Sign the petition
   url: '#petition'